Sitemap Lists URLs That Carry noindex (How to Fix the Conflict)

-Search Console flags “Indexed though blocked by robots” or “Excluded by ‘noindex’ tag” on a chunk of your URLs.
+Search Console flags “Excluded by ‘noindex’ tag” (and sometimes “Indexed, though blocked by robots.txt”) on a batch of your URLs.
 Looking closer, those same URLs are in your sitemap.xml.
-The sitemap tells Google “please index this.”
-The noindex meta tells Google “please don’t.”
-When both fire on the same URL, Google’s behavior is non-deterministic — some pages get indexed anyway, some don’t, and you’ve effectively lost control over the outcome.
-This is one of the most common SEO bugs on indie sites that auto-generate both sitemap and robots meta independently.
+The sitemap says “please index this.”
+The noindex meta says “please don’t.”
+When both fire on one URL you’ve sent Google contradictory instructions, so the outcome drifts — some pages get indexed, some don’t, and you’ve lost control of which.

-The root cause is almost always that sitemap generation and noindex decisions use different sources of truth.
+The root cause is almost always that sitemap generation and the noindex decision read from different sources of truth.
 The fix is making them share one.

 Common causes